tominebergseth/551_hospital_database/README.md

 - requirements.txt: This file contains packages needed to run this project.

 ## Requirements for running this project:
+- To install the required packages, navigate to the directory where you have installed this project: cd path_to_folder/551_Hospital_Database
-- To install the required packages run the following from the command line:
+  - Run the following from the command line:
     - pip install -r requirements.txt
 - In order to run this project, you need to have MySQL installed locally and have a MySQL username and password.
   - If you need to install MySQL, you can visit the following link and follow installation instructions: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/